csse-uoft/city-digital-twin/scripts/clondAndSetupBackendFrontend.md

 ---

-## Environment Variables (from Script) (Update to correct address)
+## Environment Variables (from Script) (Update to correct address when set up on new machine)

 | Variable              | Description                             | Value |
 |----------------------|-----------------------------------------|-------|
 | `REACT_APP_API_URL`  | Frontend API endpoint                  | `http://206.12.97.46:23000` |
 | `ENDPOINT_URL`       | Backend SPARQL database endpoint       | `http://ec2-3-97-59-180.ca-central-1.compute.amazonaws.com:7200/repositories/CACensus` |

 These environment variables will be automatically written into `.env` files in both the `frontend/` and `backend/` directories if they do not already exist.

 ---